XiaoGeNintendo/MyBombPartyServer/README.md

 ### Game State Related
 - `startRoom` - the game has started
 - `close` - the room is about to close
+- `win <username>` - a winner has been found and the game is officially ended

 ### Ticking
 - `countdown <x>` - x/10 seconds left for this turn